These are the main policies for keeping worshippers safe which the Rector and PCC have agreed upon.

 – enhancing the experience of the livestream through showing some of the congregation (with permission) such as when singing, having the words of bible readings more readily accessible; finding a way to provide live captioning if possible, finding a way to interact with live viewers during the broadcast.

-The background to the discussion.
+The background to the policies.

 All Saints Parish Church is a large space but not readily ventilated whilst events are taking place because of the noise from traffic if doors are left open, although the heating system can be used to move air through the building.
 There are a number of pinch points eg the porch and vestry entrances, and the clergy vestry is a confined working space.
-Cases of the Delta variant of coronavirus are rising in our area at this time.
-There have been no deaths in Wokingham Borough attributed to Covid-19 since 21st May.
-Our parish is an area that has a percentage of the adult population double-vaccinated ranging between 62% and 66%. compared to an England average of 67%

 Central guidance from the Church of England now places the responsibility on parishes to manage the risk in our local context, whilst listening to the concerns of the vulnerable in our communities.
 The guidance also states the following: